McGill-sea-ice/SLICE/README.md

 - ##### 2.3 Plot FUD metrics (test set only) to compare with MLR and baseline forecasts Run `plot_eval_metrics.py` to compare the deterministic FUD metrics of LSTM-ED runs against climatology and MLR results.
 This output the figures that are used in the paper (time series of FUD prediction in perfect forecast and real-world deterministic forecast; and 6-panel figure of metrics comparing ML, MLR, and climatology).

+## Future Work
+- An automated water temperature measurement station is to be deployed at the Longueuil water filtration plant in September 2023.
+It will be setup to automatically send hourly data report to `crunch:/storage/thermistor/`.
+The workflow will need to be adjusted to retrieve the water temperature directly from there instead of from a csv file.
+- Operationalization of workflow onto a public url is considered.
+- A solution to automatically retrieve discharge, water levels, and climate indices still needs to be arranged.

+## Known issues
+Download abilities of the repository in `zip` fornat may not work on all platforms.
+Use `clone` instead if possible, otherwise contact me.

+## Contributing
+Everyone can contribute, but to do so please contact Prof. Bruno Tremblay (bruno.tremblay@mcgill.ca).

+## Authors
+- **Amelie Bouchat** (amelie.bouchat@mail.mcgill.ca):  Coded and developped the whole program between 2020 and 2023